White blood cell differential: Overview

 The white blood cell differential is a common blood test that is often ordered alongside a complete blood count.
 The test may be performed as part of a routine medical examination; to investigate certain symptoms, particularly those suggestive of infection or hematological disorders; or to monitor existing conditions, such as blood disorders and inflammatory diseases.

 Five types of white blood cells are normally found in blood: neutrophils, lymphocytes, monocytes, eosinophils and basophils.
 Marked shifts in the proportions of these cell types, as measured by the automated or manual differential, can indicate various health conditions.
 Additionally, cell types which do not normally occur in the blood, such as blast cells, can be identified by the manual differential.
 These cell types may be found in blood disorders and other pathological states.
 The manual differential can also identify changes in the appearance of white blood cells, such as reactive lymphocytes, or features such as toxic granulation and vacuolation in neutrophils.
 The results of the white blood cell differential are reported as percentages and absolute values.
-Absolute counts are usually reported in units of cells per microliter (μL) or 10^{9} cells per liter (L).
+Absolute counts are usually reported in units of cells per microlitre (μL) or 10^{9} cells per litre (L).
 The result are then compared against reference ranges, which are defined by individual laboratories and may vary due to different patient populations and testing methods.

 CBC and differential testing is usually performed on venous or capillary blood.
 Capillary blood draws are generally used for infants and individuals whose veins are difficult to access.
-To prevent clotting, the sample is drawn into a tube containing the anticoagulant compound ethylenediaminetetraacetic acid (EDTA)., meaning blood that has not been centrifuged.
+To prevent clotting, the sample is drawn into a tube containing the anticoagulant compound ethylenediaminetetraacetic acid (EDTA), meaning blood that has not been centrifuged.

 Types

 Manual differential

 The manual differential technique allows cells to be classified based on subtle changes in appearance, as in these reactive lymphocytes seen in a person with infectious mononucleosis.

 In a manual differential, a stained blood smear is examined under a microscope and white blood cells are counted and classified based on their appearance.
 A manual differential is usually performed when the automated differential is flagged for review or when the healthcare provider requests it.
-If the manual differential shows findings suggestive of certain serious conditions, such as leukemia, the blood smear is referred to a physician (generally a hematologist or pathologist) for confirmation.
+If the manual differential shows findings suggestive of certain serious conditions, such as leukaemia, the blood smear is referred to a physician (generally a hematologist or pathologist) for confirmation.